-Pots in bloom are the most expensive.
-They’ve spent at least 3 years or so in a nursery, and you’re going to pay for all that attention.
+Pots with plants in bloom are the most expensive.
+They’ve spent at least three years or so in a nursery, and you’re going to pay for all that attention.
 However, while they are expensive, this is a sure way to know exactly what the flowers and foliage will look like.

 You may also find mature plants that aren’t blooming, in which case you take a gamble on color, but may get a break in price.

 Potted seedlings are another option.
 Again, the less nursery time and the less color certainty, the better the price, in most cases.

 Here are a few of my favorite cultivars to get started:

 Double-flowered ‘Onyx Odyssey’ is a standout in the late winter garden.
 Imagine the contrast between a light coating of white snow and the deep purple-black blooms.